 Staying active and exercising are the best things you can do for overall wellness and cancer prevention.

-What are the early signs of cancer?
+Do you know the early signs of cancer?

 “Our bodies were made to move and be active.
 Getting your heart pumping activates your immune system, improves oxygen transfer and flushes toxins,” Dr. Labayog said.
 There are so many benefits to staying active that I can’t list them all.
 Do yourself a favor.
 Get and stay active to reduce your risk of cancer and a whole host of other conditions.”